-In brief, ETL processes are used to extract data from various sources, transform it by cleaning and integrating, and finally load it into data warehouses.
+In brief, ETL processes are used to extract data from various sources, transform it by cleaning and integrating, and finally load it into data warehouses, databases, or corporate systems.
 The data you get in the end is clean, well-structured, systematic, and ready to use.
 It sounds quite easy, but in reality there’s much more to it.
 There’s a catch to each step.

 During the first step, data extraction, the challenge you are dealing with is the bulk of data from different sources.
 It might be different departments, databases, formats, reporting systems, etc. This scattered data needs to somehow be captured and moved into the staging database.

-Next — data transformation.
-This step is the most complicated.
+Next, data transformation—this step is the most complicated one.
 It can be broken into four separate steps under the umbrella of transformation:

-- data verification—comparing the extracted data with the DW quality standards.
+- data verification—comparing the extracted information with the data warehouse’s quality standards.
 In case data doesn’t meet the outlined standards, it either gets rejected, or held to be reviewed by the administrator.

-- data cleaning – the data left from the previous step is made more precise.
-(The techniques this stage includes are so many that they deserve a different post.)
+- data cleansing—the data left from the previous step is made more precise.
+(The techniques this stage includes are so many that they deserve a separate post.)